AmaanOMO/AmaanOMO/README.md

 I'm also the founder of **UB Forge**, a student-run developers collective helping ambitious students build real-world projects, explore startup ideas, and connect with mentors.

 When I'm not coding, you'll probably find me playing volleyball, spending time with friends and family, or watching travel videos.
-Always trying to live a clean and active life.
+I'm always trying to live a clean and active life.

 ---